The ongoing FBI and press

-Ronald Kessler, in an article published in London’s Daily Mail, stated that FBI agents Jim Clemente and Coy Copeland wrote witness interview reports of White House staff that documented the humiliation of Foster by Hillary.
-The Daily Mail added to this lie in August, 2016, with another article by Kessler claiming these FBI reports were “missing from the National Archives.”
+Ronald Kessler, in an published in London’s Daily Mail, stated that FBI agents Jim Clemente and Coy Copeland wrote witness interview reports of White House staff that documented the humiliation of Foster by Hillary.
+The Daily Mail added to this lie in August, 2016, with by Kessler claiming these FBI reports were “missing from the National Archives.”

 These stories by Kessler, Clemente, and Copeland are clearly false because Mrs. Clinton was thousands of miles from Washington, D.C. in the week before Foster died on July 20, 1993.
 Mrs. Clinton left Washington early on July 5, 1993, flying to Tokyo.
-Her trip is well documented by her daily itinerary at the Clinton Library, Senate testimony, and press accounts of her visits to Japan, Korea, and Hawaii.
+Her trip is well documented by her at the Clinton Library, Senate , and of her visits to Japan, Korea, and Hawaii.
 Mrs. Clinton traveled with her mother and they returned to Little Rock, AK., on July 20, 1993.

 Furthermore, the First Lady said that she had no scheduled meetings with White House staff that included Vince Foster in the weeks before leaving for Asia.